neuronacreativa/courses/microservices/api gateway/README.md

-# Microservices own infrastructure
+# Microservices - API Gateway integration

 Users and Posts microservices, with their own H2 database, and RabbitMQ integration.
+Those MS are under an API Gateway based on Spring Cloud Gateway.

 ## Executing docker-compose